 The motors are powered by a 90 kWh battery, offering a range of 349 km (217 mi) on a single charge.
 Similar to the Mercedes mentioned above, the C_One is powered by four separate liquid-cooled, electric motors.

-When the Concept_One was finally produced in 2013, only eight were made.
+When the Concept_One was finally produced, only eight were made.
 Only seven now remain after someone accidentally destroyed one on television.

 The EP9 is a marvel built alongside its Chinese automaker NIO.
 This two-seat sports car actually debuted the same day the NIO brand was established.
 Developed and built in just eighteen months, the Electric Performance 9 (EP9) is one of the fastest electric vehicles on the planet with the track records to prove it.

 Each wheel on the EP9 has its own liquid-cooled motor, offering 335 horsepower.
 That totals about 1,341 horsepower in all.

 Similar to the Rimac C_One, The EP9 offers all-wheel drive and individual-wheel drive.
 It also includes an advanced torque vectoring system that can adjust the power output to each wheel.

 What’s cool about the EP9 is its downforce of 24,019 N. According to NIO’s website: